 Our 338 beautiful rooms and sumptuous suites are a study in luxury.
 Every one is generously proportioned and furnished in a luxury residential style we call Kahala Chic.
 Glass sliding doors open onto views of the Pacific Ocean, Ko’olau Mountain Range, Diamond Head and Koko Head craters, or the tranquil Dolphin Lagoon.

 As one magazine has described, The Kahala's rooms are "immediately embracing.
 All the things that make a person feel happy and balanced - light, beauty, cleanliness, order - greet you when you walk into the rooms."
 The beds are a study in super comfort, covered in silky smooth luxury linens.
-Everywhere you turn is a touch of luxe - luxury towels, European toiletries, chenille robes, oversized showerheads, your own Kahala ducky, state-of-the-art technology with large LCD flat screen televisions, new style coffeemakers and a functional desk with wireless high speed internet connectivity.
+Everywhere you turn is a touch of luxe - luxury towels, chenille robes, luxury toiletries, oversized showerheads, state-of-the-art technology with large LCD flat screen televisions, new style coffeemakers and a functional desk with wireless high speed internet connectivity.
 Prints by early 20th Century French artist Paul Jacoulet and shell designs adorn the rooms' walls.

 Full-service Business Center